kaeng/ST-599-Big-Data/README.md

 ST-599-Big-Data
 ===============

-See https://github.com/kaeng/Project1 for final deliverables (rather than messy github used during collaborative efforts)
+See https://github.com/kaeng/Project1 for final deliverables (rather than this messy repo used during collaborative efforts)